 Our programmes are run in the Magnet Cities of the world, where over 100 nationalities convene to study, with the leading universities who both attract this global talent and have a commitment to curricular and co-curricular education.
 I see in our university partners an excitement about the possibilities that their diverse, global campuses bring.
 I can also see that by bringing together students from across the world to learn with and from each other they can help students develop the Cultural Intelligence needed to operate in this smaller, flatter, more complex globalised world.
 As Shuvo Saha, Director of Google Academy, says “universities can't just produce economists and engineers but need to produce global leaders who can thrive in the world of today”.

 As I said, rankings aren't the be all and end all (those who did well and those who did less in the THE rankings may feel differently), but are an amazing insight and indicator.
-Seeing our university partners rank so high and, very importantly, be recognised for their international outlook is very heartening and I congratulate them all greatly.
+Seeing our university partners rank so high and, very importantly, be recognized for their international outlook is very heartening and I congratulate them all greatly.